 Aboim, Francisco Paulo de; Martha, Luiz Fernando; Sotelino, Elisa.
 A Finite Element Implementation with OpenCL.
 Rio de Janeiro, 2012.
 Master's Dissertation - Department of Civil Engineering, Pontifícia Universidade Católica do Rio de Janeiro.

-The paper investigates the implementation of the finite element method using the OpenCL (Open Computing Language).
+The paper investigates an implementation of the finite element method using the OpenCL (Open Computing Language).
 GPU computing is becoming increasingly popular because of its ability to efficiently perform highly parallel computations, such as vector and matrix operations.
 Current GPUs have approximately 100 times more potential computing power than a CPU but achieving this potential requires an understanding of the hardware and how it affects the programming model.
 The massive multicore programming model is also especially well suited for problems of a parallel nature.
 On the other hand, GPUs are less flexible and require more care and patience in their programming.
 Furthermore, until recently knowing different programming frameworks was necessary for developing for different hardware vendors.
 OpenCL was thus made to function as the standard for heterogeneous platforms, using a single framework.
 Its development is supported by a consortium of major vendors such as Apple, Nvidia, AMD, Intel, ARM, and others.
 The finite element method is the most widely used method to solve complex computational mechanics and engineering problems.
 It involves matrix and vector operations in many of its phases and therefore is an excellent candidate for GPU computing.
 In this investigation, the use of OpenCL is explored on the different stages of the method.
 Both code implementation and its optimization are discussed.
 Comparisons with an optimized implementation using a classical parallel processing implementation using OpenMP on a multiprocessor machine are provided.

 Keywords: GPU computing, OpenCL, High Performance Computing, Parallel Finite Element Analysis